Localvox/vivialconnect-java/README.md

 ### Query Parameters

 qParams are managed by this library using a `Map<String, String>`.
-Every resource that supports query parameters will have an overload method that takes the Map.
+Every resource that supports query parameters will have an overload method that takes a Map.

 __Retrieve a list messages sent with a limit of 5:__
 ```java